Disclaimer: This Getaway House post was originally written in January 2021 and was updated during spring 2022 for relevancy.

-Getaway has outposts all around the United States, which is basically Getaway-owned land outside of cities.
-The major outposts are located near Atlanta, Austin, Boston, Charolette, Dallas, Houston, LA, New York City, Pittsburg, Portland, and Washington DC.
+Getaway has outposts all around the United States.
+The major outposts are located near Atlanta, Austin, Boston, Charolette, Dallas, Houston, LA, New York City, Pittsburgh, Portland, and Washington DC.
 The Boston outpost is located about an hour north of the city in Epsom, NH.
 This is where we stayed!

 When you stay at a Getaway House, it’s supposed to be completely stress-free, so they really take care of everything.
-Here’s what’s included in each cabin:
+Here’s what is included in each cabin:

 - A comfy queen sized bed or queen bunks with fresh linens